ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Luminosity Function Cosmic SFR Density

-To calculate $L_{\rm IR}$ for our ALCS sources, we use a panchromatic SED fitting tool {\sc stardust} \citep{kokorev2021}, but only model the IR--mm SED with the dust emission model of \cite{draine2007} based on the IRAC \citep{kokorev2022}, {\it Herschel} \citep{sun2022}, and ALMA photometry (Section~\ref{sec:flux}), including the upper limits ($2\sigma$).
 Based on the associated X-ray emission, three ALCS sources are reported to be lensed AGNs (A370-C110, M0416-C117, and M0329-C11; \citealt{uematsu2023}), and we use the $L_{\rm IR}$ estimates after subtracting the AGN component evaluated in \cite{uematsu2023} for these three ALCS sources.
 For the other ALCS sources, we do not take the AGN component into account in the IR--mm SED fitting with {\sc stardust}, while, after the fitting, we systematically subtract the typical fraction of 20\%, which is estimated from deep stacking and dedicated SED analysis for faint mm sources \citep{dunlop2017}.
 Our $L_{\rm IR}$ measurements are summarized in Table~\ref{tab:alcs_catalog_full}.
-We confirm that these measurements are generally consistent with the estimates presented in \cite{sun2022} by using another fitting code of {\sc magphys} \citep{dacunha2015} within $1\sigma$ uncertainties.
+We confirm that these measurements \tcb{show no systematic offsets from the estimates presented in \cite{sun2022} that use another fitting code of {\sc magphys} \citep{dacunha2015} within $1\sigma$ uncertainties.
+The consistency in the FIR SED fitting outputs between {\sc magphys} and {\sc cigale} \citep{boquien2019} has also been confirmed in our ALCS sources \citep{uematsu2024}.}

 We adopt the $V_{\rm max}$ method \citep{schmidt1968} to evaluate the IR LFs.
 This method uses the maximum observable volume of each source.
 The LF gives the number of the ALMA sources in a comoving volume per logarithm of luminosity, given by